fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

 Fish sets and erases variables with :ref:`set <cmd-set>` instead of ``VAR=VAL`` and ``declare`` and ``unset`` and ``export``. ``set`` takes options to determine the scope and exportedness of a variable::

-  set -gx PAGER less
+  set -gx PAGER less # $PAGER is now global and exported, so this is like `export PAGER=less`

-  set -l alocalvariable foo
+  set -l alocalvariable foo # $alocalvariable is now only locally defined.

 or to erase variables::